etspaceman/kinesis4cats/docs/kcl/index.md

-# Kinesis Client Library Wrapper
+# Getting started with the KCL

-This module intends to be an enriched wrapper for the [Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html) class, offered by AWS.
+This module intends to be an enriched wrapper for the [KCL](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html), offered by AWS.

 ## Installation